seanmtracey/Edge-Scripting-Dynamic-Routing-and-Failovers/README.md

 In this block of code, we first check whether or not we have any origins available to us to pass requests to.
 If not, we fail the request immediately, but that should happen rarely (if ever!).

-Next, we'll pick an origin from our array of options that we'll pass the original request through to.
+Next, we'll pick an origin from our array of options that we pass when calling `requestContentFromOriginOptions`.
 If we're not doing a round-robin look-up, then we'll just pick the first option in the array.
 If we are, we'll pick one at random.

 If somehow no origin is selected, we'll again fail the request.

-Finally, we use the requesting URL to create a new URL but with our selected origin instead of the original one, and set-up an `AbortController` which we can use to force the fetch request we'll write in a second to fail if it takes too long.
+Finally, we use the requesting URL to create a new URL but with our selected origin instead of the original one, and set-up an `AbortController` which we can use to force the subsequent fetch request to fail if it takes too long.

 ### Making a Request

 In this next block, we'll use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make a request to our selected origin server for resources.

-Under `// CODE BLOCK 3` add the following code:
+Under `// CODE BLOCK 3` add the following:

 ```typescript
 try {